n123git/yw-colour/README.md

 * Actor Control Codes
 * Game Variable control codes
 * Glyphs
 This attempts to mimic the exact quirks, feature-set and implementation of the Yo-kai Watch 2 format, down to everye edge case.
-Made for `yw-mod`
+Made for `yw-mod`.